Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] All at once.
 - [ ] Rolling.
-- [x] Rolling with additional batch.
+- [x] Rolling with additional batch. ([REF](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.rolling-version-deploy.html#environments-cfg-rollingdeployments-namespace))
 - [ ] Immutable.

 **[⬆ Back to Top](#table-of-contents)**

-### A Developer is creating an application that needs to locate the public IPv4 address of the Amazon EC2 instance on which it runs .
+### A Developer is creating an application that needs to locate the public IPv4 address of the Amazon EC2 instance on which it runs.
 How can the application locate this information?

-- [x] Get the instance metadata by retrieving http://169.254.169.254/latest/metadata/.
+- [x] Get the instance metadata by retrieving http://169.254.169.254/latest/metadata/. ([REF](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html))
 - [ ] Get the instance user data by retrieving http://169.254.169.254/latest/userdata/.
 - [ ] Get the application to run IFCONFIG to get the public IP address.
 - [ ] Get the application to run IPCONFIG to get the public IP address.